timdolan14/Weather-App/README.md

 https://github.com/timdolan14/Weather-App

 ## Description
+![SC]

-With this app, the User can quickly and easily find the current weather conditions of any city in the US.
-Simply enter the city you want to check, and this app will provide you with the latest information about the temperature, humidity and wind speed.
+This app offers users a seamless way to access the current weather conditions of any city in the World.
+With a simple search, users can enter their desired city and instantly retrieve the latest temperature, humidity, and wind speed information.
+The app's primary goal is to provide users with accurate and up-to-date weather data, ensuring that they are well-informed.

-This app features a user-friendly interface that is easy to navigate, so you can get the information you need without any hassle.
-Plus, with real-time updates, you can be sure that you're getting the most accurate and up-to-date weather information available.
+Navigating through the app is effortless, thanks to its intuitive layout and clear display of weather information.
+The search functionality is prominently placed, allowing users to quickly enter the city they want to check without any hassle.
+This streamlined design ensures that users can obtain the weather details they need without wasting time or encountering confusion.

 ## Usage

 To review this Site Creation, you can review the notes in each section.
 Open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
 A console panel should open either below or to the side of the webpage in the browser.

+## Credits
+N/A

+## License
+N/A